taitulism/map-folder/README.md

 })
 ```

-The `async` option will be ignored for sub-folders, and they all share the initial `async` option value.
+The `async` option will be ignored for sub-folders, and they will all share the initial top `async` option value.

 ### `filter`